-Since the 1970s, the triathlon has been revered as the ultimate hat trick of athleticism.
-With swimming, cycling and running portions in the race, these competitions require a great deal of stamina, dedicated training and caution.
-Mackenzie Clark, MS, LAT, ATC, Parkview Sports Medicine, shares some helpful measures athletes can practice before and after the event to minimize their risk of injury and maximize their race performance.
+Triathlons have been the ultimate athletic event since the 70's.
+With the combination of swimming, cycling and running, these competitions require a great amount of strength, stamina and proper training.
+If you don't prepare your body physically for these robust events, you are more susceptible to injury.
+Mackenzie Clark, MS, LAT, ATC, Parkview Sports Medicine, shares some tips athletes can practice before and after to minimize their risk of injury and achieve maximum results.

 Know your limits and start slow

 - Don’t increase your miles too quickly.
 Your body needs time to adapt to training.

 - If your workout intensity increases too quickly, muscle soreness can set in, causing setbacks for your training routine.

 - If you start having pain during any of your training, STOP!
 Rest and ice.
 Talk to your physician.
 You don’t want to push through an injury that could get worse.

 - Stretch before and after training each day.

 - On your off day try low impact stretching and try something new, like yoga.

 - Loosen up your muscles: Foam rollers are great for releasing tight muscles.
 Use foam rolling in addition to dynamic and static stretching.

 - Try adding low weight/high repetition strengthening exercises to your training program.